 In 2018 the CC4 Museum of Welsh Cricket at Sophia Gardens became the first fully-accredited cricket museum iin the UK.
 It opened in 2012 as the first sports-specific Museum in Wales and features a series of innovative interactive displays, as well as commemorative films and displays celebrating the long and proud heritage of cricket in Wales.

-As well as opening to the public and hosting organised trips, the Museum stages a series of Winter Talks with guests including players from past and present..
+As well as opening to the public and hosting school parties and other organised groups, the Museum stages a series of Winter Talks with guests including players from past and present.

 In particular, the displays show how cricket is the oldest team game in Wales - older even than rugby - with references to the game being played from the late 18th century.
 Clubs were subsequently created in the sprawling industrial and dockland centres during the 19th and early 20th century as offshoots from cricketing activity.
 The key movers and shakers in the evolution of cricket in Wales are given due prominence, in the Museum with trophies and other objects on display dating from the late 19th century when cricket was first in its pomp.

 The displays at the Museum also highlight the key role of businesses, religious leaders and educational centres in promoting the summer game.
 Other displays show how cricket equipment has changed over time, with a number of items used by Glamorgan legends on display for the first-ever time, including items donated by Glamorgan legends Hugh Morris, Robert Croft, Matthew Maynard and Steve James, as well as the families of the late Wilf Wooller and Haydn Davies.